paulkienitz/SPARE/spare05 README.md

 If you are interested in responding to it, you can attach a handler function with `window.addEventListener('SPAREContentLoaded', mySpareContentLoadedHandler);`.
 The `Event` object passed to your handler has three added properties which are not present for a `DOMContentLoaded` event after normal navigation: the `contentURL` you used, the `contextData` value that you passed in, and a flag named `isSPARE` which is set true.
 These are also present in simulated `DOMContentLoaded` events — real ones carry no added properties, so other handlers will not be affected by the addition.
-You can tell simulated from real with `"isSPARE" in event`.
+You can tell simulated from real with `event.isSPARE`, which is `undefined` for nonsimulated events.

 --------